-- In a small mixing bowl, whisk together flour, cocoa, baking powder, cornstarch and salt and set aside.
+- In a small mixing bowl, whisk together flour, cocoa, baking powder, cornstarch, and salt and set aside.

 - In a medium mixing bowl, using a handheld electric mixer beat butter, and both sugars until well combined.
 Add milk and vanilla and beat until combined.
 Add eggs one at a time, beating until just incorporated.
 Gradually add the dry ingredients and mix just until combined.
-Pour batter into prepared baking dish and bake in preheated oven for 18-22 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.
+Pour batter into the prepared baking dish and bake in preheated oven for 18-22 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.
 Cool pan on a baking rack.

 - Meanwhile, prepare the chocolate ganache.
 Place chocolate chips and the heavy cream in a microwave-safe bowl.
 Microwave on high for 1 minute.
-Whisk together until mixture is completely smooth.
+Whisk together until the mixture is completely smooth.

 - Pour Ganache over slightly cooled brownies.

 Brownies are a labor of love and these little cosmic brownies are sweet surrender.
 They may just inspire you to make more brownies.
 They’re usually quick and easy recipes and almost everyone loves them.

 Here are a few other scrumptious brownies recipes you may want to try.

 - Brownie in a Mug – Simplicity couldn’t be more delicious.

 - Brownie Brittle – Who needs peanut brittle?

 - Brownie Bites – Just enough to snack on for movie night.